Showa-Super-App/ShowaSDsolutionprivacypolicy/README.md

-# ShowaSDsolutionprivacypolicy

-# Privacy Policy
+# Showa SD solution Privacy Policy

 This privacy policy applies to the Showa SD Solution ("Application") for mobile devices created by Showa Co., Ltd. ("Service Provider") as a Freemium service.
 This service is intended for use "AS IS".